 Avg. response time: 8 sec.

-As you can see, if we increase the number of concurrent connections, the number of timeouts and blocked IPs grows.
+When we increased the number of concurrent connections, the number of timeouts and blocked IPs grew.
 At first, the connection error rate was gradually decreasing, but once we reached 200 concurrent connections, it stabilized and stayed pretty much the same through the rest of the test.

 Below you can see a detailed breakdown of the performance test results.
 As with other residential proxy providers, we used a 300 concurrent connections’ benchmark.